Vasallo94/patata/README.md

 ## Installation

-You can install Patata Poderosa using pip:
+You can install Patatas using pip:

 ```bash
 pip install patatas